 One of the most unique things about metal roofing is the wide variety of product types.
 This affords consumers the opportunity to do their research and find the product that works best for them.
-As they go through this process, many homeowners choose to look at the expected life-cycle cost of each metal.
-From this examination emerges the realization that those choosing metal roofing have a choice between ferrous (rusting) metals and non-ferrous (non-rusting) metals.
+As they go through this process, church leaders often choose to look at the expected life-cycle cost of each metal.
+From this examination emerges the realization that those choosing metal roofing have a choice between ferrous (rusting) metals and non-ferrous (nonrusting) metals.
 Many of the non-ferrous products come at considerable extra expense.
-However, for many homeowners, aluminum roofing is seen to offer the best value - an ideal combination of reasonable price and worry-free durability.
+However, aluminum roofing is often seen to offer the best value - an ideal combination of reasonable price and worry-free durability.